Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 + Fast enough to send 800 attacks per hour.
 + Option to avoid barbarian villages under a certain amount of points.
 + Avoid having your troops die at remaining walls: Option to avoid barbarian villages with specific coordinates.
++ Supports running on multiple accounts simultaneously on a single PC.

 ### Safe